 Manuel sidled over to us about half an hour after the rain really started coming down, looking terrified.
 Greg followed him outside, and came back a few minutes later, looking disturbed, which for him was a bit unusual.
 I arched my eyebrows in inquiry; he shrugged and handed me a beer.

 Later that evening, things started to get bad crazy.
 Greg’s girlfriend arrived, and Manuel found himself a peasant-skirted girlfriend from Bolivia, who lived here in Tulum, and she had a large quantity of acid.
 Driven by the strange, powerful feelings I was getting from the storm and the crowd, I danced like a maniac in the warm rain, and swallowed everything anyone handed to me.
-The promoter was thrilled at the crowds, and kept us in drinks.
-Even if we refused tokes, the air was thick enough with the smoke to bring on a deeper appreciation of the reggae.
+The promoter was thrilled at the crowds, and kept us in drinks and smoke.

 It worked pretty well, except when we hit speedbumps.